-The camp store is a favorite place to visit during afternoon free period.
+The camp store is a favorite place to visit during the afternoon free period.
 Our camp store is extensive and covers all the bases!
 We sell essentials like toiletries and personal items, items for entertainment such as coloring books, journals, and playing cards, but also snacks, stuffed animals and apparel!

 How much money should I send with my child?

 We ask that campers not carry cash or cards at camp.
-It unfortunately is too easy to lose and keeping track of what is spent is hard with cash.
+It's unfortunately too easy to lose and keeping track of what's spent is hard with cash.
 Parents are encouraged to put money on a camper's account in the camp store.
 This money can be used for all items in the store.
 Parents typically budget about $25 to $50 per camper week, but of course, we think that parents should provide whatever they wish for their campers!
-At the end of a camper's session, all monies above $10 are given back to the parents in the form of a check to be picked up on check-out day.
+At the end of a camper's session, all monies above $10 are given back to the parents in the form of a check to be picked up on checkout day.
 All monies under $10 are donated to camp's scholarship fund for future campers to attend camp.
 We encourage all campers to exercise smart money practices, which is further rewarded with a special bead that campers receive for keeping track of their money!

 Can I limit my child's purchasing of candy and soda?

 Absolutely!
 When you put money into your child's camp store account, simply write on the form or tell the staff what limit you would like to place, and this will be entered into the computer at the camp store.
 We already limit kids to no more than three sugary items per day.